BrianCuellar03/GitTutorial/README.md

 **Requirements**

 Please have Git Installed.
 If you dont have Git, the next section will be a guide on how to download it on macOs.

 Please have an IDE or a text editor with python installed (Pycharm, Visual Studio Code, Juypter Notebook, Atom, Eclipse, etc)

-**Optional but highly recommended.**

 Basic or Proficient understanding in Python or another programming language.